eira-fransham/bevy_mod_scripting_qcvm/crates/quakec/README.md

 #### Why did you make this

-Because I want a VM that is resiliant enough that hobbyist game developers and modders can mess around with a repl, override functions, just generally treat the code like it's a rockstar's hotel room and still have the game engine generally respond in a reasonable way.
+Because I want a VM that is resilient enough that hobbyist game developers and modders can mess around with a repl, override functions, just generally treat the code like it's a rockstar's hotel room and still have the game engine generally respond in a reasonable way.